 There are rules in place to protect a fund's assets from liability incurred by the manager or by the activities of managing the fund (in case of an internally managed fund).
 For instance, a manager can, as a basic rule, not directly act on behalf of a contractual fund.
 Any arrangement a manager enters into on account of a contractual fund is binding only on the manager.
 The contractual fund will then indemnify the manager, but only to the extent allowed by law and the rules of the contractual fund.
 The contractual fund is therefore protected from claims of third parties unrelated to the management of the contractual fund.
 In the case of an internally managed investment KG, the KG must have two types of assets: administrative assets and investment assets.
 The investment assets are financed by the capital of the investors and are used for making investments.
-The administrative assets serve to finance the general operations of the investment KG.
-The administrative assets may not be financed by the investors' capital.
+The administrative assets serve to finance the general operations of the investors' capital.